Employee Theft costs US Businesses $50 Billion each year.

 An employee at a Real Estate Office stole around $350,000 from her employer for over 3 years.
 She doctored Bank Statements and used other means to cover her tracks.
 She was caught during an internal audit.

 Imagine the effect that a situation like this can have on the business.
 Other employees may not have gotten a raise as a result.
 Some qualified candidates may not have been hired.
 Other employees may have been let go.

 The moral of the business after finding out would have plummeted.
 The reputation of the business could have been damaged.
 The business itself could have closed resulting in the loss of jobs for the other employees and the loss of the services for the community.

 These events are not isolated.
 They are occurring with more and more frequency in the workplace.

-Employee Dishonesty Insurance is meant to help plug that coverage gap to help your business recover in the event that this occurs.It is a part of a Commercial Crime Policy meant to cover your business in the event that an employee steals money, securities, or property.
+Employee Dishonesty Insurance is meant to help plug that coverage gap to help your business recover if this occurs.It is a part of a Commercial Crime Policy meant to cover your business if an employee steals money, securities, or property.
 It is not commonly thought of.
 Many businesses do not think to add it until it is too late or they carry too low of limits.

 There are also exclusions and limitations if the theft occurs electronically which requires coverage on a Cyber Insurance Policy.

 Is your business covered?
 Click Here to get more information.